Heinz-Loepmeier/Marlin-5er-mixing-nozzle/README.md

 ## Mixing

-Marlin lets set the mixing factors like so:
+Marlin lets you set the mixing factors like so:
 **M165 A0.2 B0.2 C0.2 D0.2 H0.2**
 You can also store mixing factors in virtual tools with **M164 S\<toolnumber\>** or directly send them in G1 move commands, see: [https://github.com/MarlinFirmware/Marlin/issues/6412](https://github.com/MarlinFirmware/Marlin/issues/6412#issuecomment-296389484)
 After storing them you acess them by sending T0, T1.. ect.